-The Guadalupe- Nipomo Dunes Center will host a hike on November 19 at Oso Flaco Lake, which sits just north of Guadalupe and offers visitors one of the most scenic — and definitely well hidden — natural areas along the state’s coastline.
+The Guadalupe- Nipomo Dunes Center will host a hike on August 12th at the US Fish Wildlife Refuge, which sits just north of Guadalupe and offers visitors one of the most scenic — and definitely well hidden — natural areas along the state’s coastline.

 Hikers will make their way through the Guadalupe- Nipomo Dunes National Wildlife Refuge to the Enos Memorial statue.
 Hikers will learn about local environmental efforts that helped preserve the dunes.

 We will be limiting the number of people attending this hike and parking is limited, please register early!
 Heavy rain cancels this trip (light rain, bring appropriate clothing).
 Register here: https://checkout.square.site/buy/VH5YTGBDFUMRDH2VNPVQ6FTK

 NOTE: Pets, smoking, or alcohol are not allowed on the Refuge, including the parking area, or other properties accessed during the hike (i.e., State Parks and Private Property).
 Pets may not be left in cars in the parking areas.
 Remember to please pack out what you pack in.

 Directions from the north: Take Hwy 101 south from San Luis Obispo.
 Turn right (west) at the new Willow Road off ramp (Exit 180).
 Proceed west on Willow Road for about 4.3 miles, to Highway 1.
 Turn left (south) on Highway 1 and proceed for 2.7 miles, to Oso Flaco Lake Road.
 Turn right (west) on Oso Flaco Lake Road.
 Proceed west on Oso Flaco Lake Road for 2.5 miles to Beigle Road.
 Look for a 6’ tall wire mesh fence and steel gate.